lpoulain/Sitefinity-Shell/README.md

 Just copy the files from the bin folder to Sitefinity's bin folder.
 Sitefinity will automatically add a "Shell" page in the Administration menu.

+To rebuild for another Sitefinity version:
+- Copy the SitefinityShell folder to Sitefinity's "Projects" folder.
+It should be on the same level as the _EmptyProject folder.
+- Open SitefinityShell/SitefinityShell.csproj in Visual Studio
+- Rebuild the project

 To uninstall:
 - Delete the SitefinityShell.* files
 - Go to Administration / Backend Pages to delete the Shell page